davenice/cafefluent/README.md

 npm install
-npm run dev        # dev server at http://localhost:5173/ npm run build      # production build to dist/
+npm run dev        # dev server at http://localhost:5173/ npm run build      # production build to dist/ npm test           # run unit and component tests npm run test:watch # tests in watch mode
 ```

 Deployment is automatic: push to `main` and GitHub Actions builds and deploys to GitHub Pages.
+Tests and build are verified on every pull request.

 ## Architecture